factorial-io/phabalicious/docs/commands.md

 ### waitForServices

 This command will try to run `supervisorctl status` in the container and  waits until all services are running.
 This is useful in scripts to wait for any services that need some time to start up.
-Obviously this command depends on `supervisorctl`.
+This command depends on `supervisorctl`.

 ## start-remote-access